 - Thrombocytopenia (low number of platelets)—Use with caution.
 May make these conditions worse.

-- Stomach or bowel problems (e.g., severe diarrhea, nausea, or vomiting)—Should be treated first before using this medicine.
+- Stomach or bowel problems (eg, severe diarrhea, nausea, or vomiting)—Must be corrected or treated first before using this medicine.

 Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.